On the relative asymptotic expressivity of inference frameworks: Probabilistic graphical models, sequences of probability distributions, and asymptotic elimination of aggregation functions

 \begin{rem}{\rm The conclusion of Theorem~3.16 in \cite{Kop20} is somewhat weaker than part~(ii) of Theorem~\ref{main result on quantifier elimination} above since the former does not refer to asymptotic total variation equivalence, but the proof of \cite[Theorem~3.16]{Kop20} shows, using the notation above, that $(\mbbP'_n : n \in \mbbN^+) \sim_{tv} (\mbbP_n : n \in \mbbN^+)$ (as seen from the proof of \cite[Corollary~4.42~(c)]{Kop20}). }\end{rem}

-\begin{thm} \cite[Theorem~6.8]{KW1} Let $\mbbG$ be a lifted Bayesian network for $\sigma$ and suppose that all aggregation functions of $\mbbG$ are noncritical with respect to $\mbbG$.
-If $\varphi(\bar{x}) \in PLA(\sigma)$ and all aggregation functions in $\varphi$ are admissible, then $\varphi(\bar{x})$ is asymptotically equivalent to a basic probability formula with respect to $\mbbG$. \end{thm}
+\begin{thmC}[{\cite[Theorem~6.8]{KW1}}] Let $\mbbG$ be a lifted Bayesian network for $\sigma$ and suppose that all aggregation functions of $\mbbG$ are noncritical with respect to $\mbbG$.
+If $\varphi(\bar{x}) \in PLA(\sigma)$ and all aggregation functions in $\varphi$ are admissible, then $\varphi(\bar{x})$ is asymptotically equivalent to a basic probability formula with respect to $\mbbG$. \end{thmC}